pusherofbrooms/gen-ai-resources/adding_ai_to_your_workflow.md

 Generative AI has many good use cases, but there are also several areas where it's not reliable or appropriate.
 Here are situations where you shouldn't rely on AI:

-- Complex reasoning and planning: Even the best Gen-AI models often struggle with multi-step logical reasoning.
+- Complex reasoning and planning: Even the best Gen-AI models often struggle with multi-step logical reasoning, although this situation is improving.
 - Math and precise calculations: Unless you know that the tool you're using has a calculator or other tool in the background, don't trust any mathematical results.
 - Complex code generation: While AI can help with simple coding tasks, for complex software development, human oversight is crucial.
 Unless you have comprehensive tests and can thoroughly review the code, you shouldn't trust that the generated code is working correctly or efficiently.
-- Fact-checking or verifying current events: AI models can have outdated information or may occasionally "hallucinate" facts and current events.
+- Fact-checking or verifying current events: AI models can have outdated information or may hallucinate facts and current events.
+If your tool has "grounding with internet search" or similar functions, turning that on will help.

 Over time, we can expect AI to improve in some of these areas.